Walking in Madeira

 Appendix 3 Useful Contacts

 Maps of a quality similar to Ordnance Survey Landranger and Explorer maps of Britain are not available in Madeira.
 The Portuguese ‘Serviço Cartogràfico do Exército’ produces the 1:25,000 ‘Carta Militar’, or military maps of Madeira.
 These are grossly out-of-date, but remain a good reference for walkers.
-Nine sheets cover Madeira, but they aren't sold on the island and so must be obtained before you go.
+Nine sheets cover Madeira, but they aren’t sold on the island and so must be obtained before you go.
 The ‘Instituto Geogràfico e Cadastral’ produces the 1:50,000 ‘Ilha da Madeira’ on two sheets, but this is also grossly out-of-date.
 The 1:50,000 Kompass map of Madeira and the 1:40,000 Madeira Tour & Trail map have good detail, are fairly up-to-date and use a grid system.
-Grid references are used for the start and finish points for walks in this book.
+Free tourist maps tend to be bland and lacking in detail.

 Receive updates by email